sultanowskii/sultanowskii/README.md

   🏫 ITMO SE student

   ⚙️ Mostly backend, but quite interested in other things.
-For now in attempts to find what I really enjoy
+For now in attempts to find what I enjoy

   🚩 From time to time I take part in CTFs (rev/pwn/forensics).
 I've also conducted some (for example, [this one](https://github.com/li2CTF/li2CTF-open-2022-winter-public))